 Melbourne-based concept artist and illustrator Darren Yeow failed at being freelance.
 Twice.
 Moving back into studio roles, it's only over the past five years that he's successfully crafted a path for himself working from home – and he wouldn't have it any other way.

-However, he's careful to reiterate the significance in deciding upon this particular path for yourself.
+However, he's careful to emphasise what a big decision this was.
 "Freelancing is a serious undertaking that requires the wearing of numerous hats to pull off successfully," he explains.
 "As a freelancer, you're running a small business, which requires many non-art related skills that studio artists don't need to contend with."

 But exactly what skills is he referring to?
 "Things like client billing and chasing payment; keeping the books up-to-date; dealing with taxes; health cover; putting funds away for retirement; insurance; paying overheads and investing in skills training are just some of the things that immediately come to mind," he says.
 "These are on top of actually getting client work done."